 What is Genoa best known for?

-Genoa is known for its historic old town, one of the largest in Europe, as well as its maritime history, stunning palaces, and as the birthplace of pesto.
-It also has a beautiful waterfront and lively local culture.
+The city is known for its old streets, large palaces, sea history, and fresh pesto.
+It also has a lively waterfront and strong local culture.

 What are the top things to do near Genoa port?

-Popular options include exploring the Old Town, visiting the Aquarium of Genoa, walking along the harbor, touring the Palazzi dei Rolli, and taking in views from Spianata Castelletto.
+Popular things to do include walking through the old streets, visiting the Aquarium, touring the Palazzi dei Rolli, and enjoying views from Spianata Castelletto.

 Can you visit Portofino or Cinque Terre from Genoa Port?